teron131/AudioInsight/README.md

 > **Real-time, Fully Local Speech-to-Text with Speaker Diarization and LLM-powered Transcript Analysis**

 Transform speech into text instantly with AudioInsight - a production-ready streaming ASR system that runs entirely on your machine.
-Built on OpenAI's Whisper with advanced streaming algorithms for low-latency, accurate transcription, enhanced with intelligent LLM-powered conversation analysis and summarization.
+Built on OpenAI's Whisper with advanced LocalAgreement streaming algorithms for low-latency, accurate transcription, enhanced with intelligent LLM-powered conversation analysis and summarization.

 ---